 Parents are seen by our director, Annalies van Rijswijk, and given emotional support in making decisions about the child’s immediate future.
 Practical advice and guidance on how to deal with the child’s difficult behaviours, questions of family and friends and future decisions are given.

 During a 2 hour session the child is evaluated and the parents share their concerns and problems.
 Contact us for costs.

 Help improve developmental delays one-on-one.

 When a child starts on the SNAP Programme it is highly recommended that one-on-one intervention is given by way of tutoring to help improve developmental delays the children often struggle with.
-The principles of Applied Behaviour Analysis, TEACHH, Floor-time, RDI, PECS and many more are incorporated in every program.
+SNAP’s holistic approach incorporates principles such as Applied Behaviour Analysis, TEACHH, RDI, PECS and many more are incorporated in every program.

 Each child receives an individualised tutoring program designed specific to their needs, to address all areas of development.
 The program is monitored and upgraded by a team of Program Managers.

 Junior prep – Grade 7

 SNAP Academy offers Junior Prep to Grade 7 with a maximum of 8 children per class.
 Staff includes a teacher and one teachers assistant.
 SNAP Academy uses a mainstream CAPS Curriculum which is adapted for the special needs of our learners.

 - Senior Bridging Skills Class

 - IEP (Independent Education Program)